 (15 minutes, very easy)

 Kingdomino is set in a fantasy realm right out of a fairy tale.
-You are one of the lords (or kings) trying to expand your land around your castle.
+You are one of the kings trying to expand your land around your castle.
 You do this by placing domino-shaped tiles around it.

-By game mechanics, it’s the simplest game on our list.
+By game mechanics, it’s one of the simplest games on our list.
 Players select dominoes, that have various terrain types depicted on them.
-Dominoes are pre-drawn from a deck and laid face-up on the table and players must choose which one to take every turn – order in which they take tiles is determined by tiles they took in the previous turn.
+Dominoes are pre-drawn from a deck and laid face-up on the table and players must choose which one to take every turn – the order in which they take tiles is determined by tiles they took in the previous turn.
 Tiles are numbered and if you took the strongest tile previously, you will pick last in the next turn.

 The goal is to build a 5×5 (or 7×7 for a 2 player variant) landscape grid with those tiles.
 In the end, terrain types are scored based on the number of same type tiles connected and bonus crowns on them.
 The player with the most points wins.

 The gameplay is fast, but besides competing to select the next tile, there is no direct player interaction.
-That is why I recommend a 2 player game so that the wait time is minimal and you can play several short games in succession.
+That is why I recommend a 2 player game so that the wait time is minimal, you can play several short games in succession, and can utilize the full 7×7 grid.

 (20 minutes, easy)